raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

 adjusting the formats or image sizes or alignments for example to match the capabilities of the device.

-Applications may choose to repeat validation stages, adjusting paramters until a set of validated StreamConfigurations are returned that is acceptable for the applications needs.
+Applications may choose to repeat validation stages, adjusting parameters until a set of validated StreamConfigurations are returned that is acceptable for the applications needs.
 When the pipeline handler receives a valid camera configuration it can use the image stream configurations to apply settings to the hardware devices.